WorldFamousElectronics/PulseSensorPlayground/Installing Pulse Sensor Playground.md

 ## Installing the Pulse Sensor Playground 🤓
-1. On the right side of this repository, click on the green `Clone or Download ZIP` button and select `Download ZIP`.
-Save the `.zip` file to your computer.
+1. On the main page of this repository, on the right side is a green button.
+Click on the green `Clone or Download ZIP` button and then select `Download ZIP`.
+Save the `.zip` file somewhere on your computer.

   <img src="https://cdn.shopify.com/s/files/1/0100/6632/files/Download_Playground_ZIP_1024x1024.png?v=1510864702" width="400">